nimrodSec/nimrodSec/_posts/2024-07-26-2024-boot-security-part-1.md

 ---
 layout: post
-title: The Search For Boot Security Requirements
+title: Boot Security Requirements
-subtitle: AKA Solving trust-issues with your computer
+subtitle: - Solving trust-issues with your computer
-tags: [low-level security]
+tags: [low-level security, BIOS, requirements engineering]
 comments: false
 mathjax: true
 author: Nimrod Adam
 ---

-{: .box-note}
-As this blog post is based on a university paper I wrote, it is written in a somewhat academic manner.
-I hope it is not to cumbersome to read.
-The post is about understanding the underlying technologies and necessity of boot security.
-And it is intended to be the first part of a mini-series!
-The next post will evaluate the most well-known boot security measure: UEFI Secure Boot.

-# The Search For Boot Security Requirements
-## AKA Solving trust-issues with your computer

 ### 1. Motivation
 In the last years, attacks against the boot process have become more and more sophisticated.
-In comparison to malware targeting the operating system, boot-level malware is highly persistent, often sustaining both reboots and re-installs of a system [1].
+In comparison to malware targeting the operating system, boot-level malware is highly persistent, often sustaining both reboots and re-installs of a system.
-While advances have been made in improving platform firmware and bootloader security, most notably in the form of Secure Boot, ways of circumventing those protections have been found[2].
+While advances have been made in improving platform firmware and bootloader security, most notably in the form of Secure Boot, ways of circumventing those protections have been found.

-{: .box-warning}
-It is crucial to find effective olutions for establishing a secure and verifiable boot process, as even security focused operating systems, such as Tails or QubesOS, can not protect from compromised boot firmware [3].
+It is crucial to find effective olutions for establishing a secure and verifiable boot process, as even security focused operating systems, such as Tails or QubesOS, can not protect from compromised boot firmware!

+{: .box-note}
+This blog post is based on a university paper I wrote and is thus written in a somewhat academic manner.

 ### 2. Some Fundamentals